-The javelin throw is a field sport in which a 2.5 m or 8 ft 2 inch long spear-shaped javelin is thrown with the intention that it must cover the maximum possible distance.
+The javelin throw is a track and field sport in which a 2.5 m (8 ft 2 inch) long spear-shaped javelin is thrown with the intention that it must cover the maximum possible distance.
 The winner of the event is decided on the basis of the distance covered by the javelin thrown by the participants.
-The muscle coordination and the technique implemented during javelin throw is quite complex in nature.
+The muscle coordination and the technique implemented during the javelin throw is somewhat considered complicated.
 This is the reason why one must refer to the proper biomechanics involved in the sport to achieve a good throw as well as to avoid muscle pull and other injuries.
-The distance covered by a javelin after a throw depends on three major factors, namely the height of the release, the angle of the release, and the velocity of the release.
+The distance covered by a javelin after a throw depends on three major factors, namely, the height of the release, the angle of the release, and the velocity of the release.
 The most important factor to improve the throw is the velocity at which a javelin is thrown.
 Usually, the release velocity of a javelin is approximately equal to 6 meters per second.
 When the velocity with which the javelin is thrown is increased, the distance covered by the javelin increases significantly.
 For instance, an increase of 1 meter per second in the release velocity increases the throw distance by approximately 5 meters.
-A good throw in the javelin does not depend on the strength, but instead, it depends on the correct implementation of the throwing technique.
+A good throw in the javelin does not depend on the strength, but it depends on the correct implementation of the throwing technique.
 The javelin throw is one of the most critical overhand throw sports.
 It requires movement of the entire body.
 During the throw, the arm muscles get involved only after the major muscles of the feet, legs, hips, and torso have properly transferred the motion.
 The player must keep his/her arm as relaxed as possible to achieve a good throw.
-The javelin throw world record is 98.48 meters and has been established by Jan Zelezny of the Czech Republic in the year 1996.
+The javelin throw world record is 98.48 meters, which was established by Jan Zelezny of the Czech Republic in the year 1996.

 Phases of Javelin Throw